 I had a generous amount of reward points on my CDJapan account, mainly for my Maxicimam purchases.
 To use my points before they expired, I set to work in order to find some "freebie" items.
 Happily, I discovered that CDJapan had the final issue of the Gothic & Lolita Bible.
 How Lucky!

 With my extra points, I purchased not only one edition of the final Gothic & Lolita Bible but two!
 One of these issues will be used for a giveaway in the future.
 For now, let's move into the review!

 As with all of my CDJapan purchases, my magazines arrived swiftly and safely within a bubble mailer.
 While I have other issues of the Gothic & Lolita Bible, I was especially impressed with the thickness of this particular release.
 The cover of the magazine was just a teaser of the goodies inside!

-I was so happy to see such diversity in the Lolita coordinates featured.
-With all of the dresses and accessories featured in this issue, I have expanded my "must have" Lolita desires extensively.
+I was so happy to see such diversity in the lolita coordinates featured.
+With all the dresses and accessories featured in this issue, I have expanded my "must have" lolita desires extensively.

 To say that I was over the moon ecstatic to see my latest Maxicimam dress would be 100% correct!
 I own this dress in the sax colorway, but I have the desire to add the lavender to my collection as well.

-We were completely spoiled in this issue in regards to patterns!
-Included in the magazine are multiple do-it-yourself projects, which include directions to create a pannier and a a headbow!
-Perhaps the pannier would be a challenge to make adjustments to, but the headbow should be simple enough!
-If I create an item from these patterns of quality, I will be sure to share it on this blog!
+We were completely spoiled in this issue in regard to patterns!
+Included in the magazine are multiple do-it-yourself projects, which include directions to create a pannier and a headbow.
+Perhaps the pannier would be a challenge to adjust to multiple sizes, but the headbow should be simple enough!
+If I create an item from these patterns, I will be sure to share the completed piece on this blog.

 A rating of anything less of a 10 / 10 would be a grave injustice indeed.
 While we will not be able to enjoy future publications of the Gothic & Lolita Bible, this issue may lessen our disappointment.